AhmedMKhattab/AoUPRS/README.md

 ```

 ## Example Notebooks
-For a detailed example, refer to the provided Jupyter notebook in the [notebooks directory](https://github.com/AhmedMKhattab/AoUPRS/tree/main/notebooks)
+For detailed examples, refer to the provided Jupyter notebooks in the [notebooks directory](https://github.com/AhmedMKhattab/AoUPRS/tree/main/notebooks)
 .
-This notebook demonstrates how to use the AoUPRS package to calculate PRS step-by-step.
+These notebooks demonstrate how to use the AoUPRS package to calculate PRS step-by-step.

 ## License